Andreas Georgiou: Biography

+Accusation of Falsifying Greek Budget Statistics

+In November 2010, after completing revised 2009 deficit and debt statistics of Greece, Georgiou transmitted them to Eurostat, without first receiving approval from the board of ELSTAT.
+In 2013, some members of the board accused him of artificially inflating the budget figures, 15.4% of GDP instead of 13.6% of GDP, and he was criminally charged with making a false statement.

 In July 2016, the Greek Supreme Court upheld charges against Georgiou for having harmed the "national interest", with a possible sentence of up to 10 years in prison.

-In June 2018, the Supreme Civil and Criminal Court of Greece ('Aeropagus') sentenced him to two years on probation for violation of duty for not submitting in November 2010 the revised 2009 deficit and debt statistics of Greece for approval before transmitting them to Eurostat.
+In June 2018, the Supreme Civil and Criminal Court of Greece ('Areopagus') sentenced Georgiou to two years on probation for violation of duty for not first submitting the budget report to the ELSTAT board.

 On 18 September 2018, during a Special Meeting on National Statistical Offices’ Professional Independence: Threats and Responses immediately prior to the XVI International Association for Official Statistics Conference in Paris, a special Commendation was awarded to Mr. Georgiou by six major international statistical organizations.
 This Commendation was given to "acknowledge Andreas Georgiou‘s upholding of the highest professional standards in his public service in the pursuit of integrity of statistical systems".

 Georgiou's prosecution has been denounced as a violation of scientific freedom and human rights by the American Statistical Association's Committee on Scientific Freedom and Human Rights and the editorial board of The Economist.
 The Financial Times reported, "The case has sparked outrage from economists and statisticians worldwide who believe Mr. Georgiou has become a scapegoat for Greece's political class."